 Four reasons vehicle registration data is more accurate than government statistics

-We’re often asked how the data is different from what the government publishes; after all, why not just download it from a government website?
+We’re often asked how the data is different from what the government publishes; after all, why not just download it for free from a government website?
 This is a common question because you would assume the US government would be a great source for all vehicle data.
 The government can be a good source for general statistics and we’ll even give you links to some government sources below, but there are important differences.

 1).
 VIO reporting varies from state to state